cul/ldpd-findingaids-asi/README.md

 configuration can be loaded into a local Solr instance for development or testing by running the command `docker-compose up`.
 The docker configuration will create a core called "acfa".

+### Setting Up A Development Finding Aids Server
+1. Install dependencies with `bundle install`.
+The application Gemfile indicates the required Ruby version.
+2. Run the database migrations against sqlite in development with `bundle exec rake db:migrate`
+3. Run the rspec suite with `bundle exec rspec` - this will set up the default template configurations
+4. Start a rails development server with `bundle exec rails s`